Count of Anadia

 Count of Anadia is a noble title created by Dom João, Prince Regent for Dona Maria I of Portugal, by decree of 17 December 1808, in favour of João Rodrigues de Sá e Melo, previously the 1st Viscount of Anadia.

 History

 The House of the Counts of Anadia, part of the Portuguese nobility, brought together several family lines, including the Paes do Amaral of Mangualde and the Sá of Anadia.
 The Paes do Amaral family, established in the sixteenth century, held estates in Mangualde, where they built the Palácio Paes do Amaral.
-The Sá family, descended from João Rodrigues de Sá, Admiral under King João I, was granted the titles of Viscount the eighteenth century, with some of its members serving in diplomatic and governmental roles in Portugal and Brazil.
+The Sá family, descended from João Rodrigues de Sá, Admiral under King João I, was granted the titles of Viscount in the eighteenth century, with some of its members serving in diplomatic and governmental roles in Portugal and Brazil.